quou/quou.github.io/markdown/crimson.md

 # Crimson

-Hobby game engine written in C++, making use of modern OpenGL standards for 3D rendering I wrote this little engine for fun, and to learn more about graphics programming
+Hobby game engine written in C++, making use of modern OpenGL standards for 3D rendering.

+I wrote this little engine for fun, and to learn more about graphics programming

 Editor Screenshot: